 With your keyboard on, let's take another look at the HOME or MAIN screen.
-You've seen the DEMOs and you may have watched some videos.
+You've seen the DEMOs.
 And, in the next lesson, we'll take a look at the voices in your keyboard and how you can select them and play them.
 Of course, if you are just learning to play, it may be a while before you start showing off your songs on your new keyboard.
 But you can still show off some songs because your keyboard includes some preset songs that are always there and ready for you to play.